5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Guides/Enable XCPM.md

 If the output is "1", the `X86PlatformPlugin` is active, otherwise it is not.

-## NOTE for Big Sur Users:
+## NOTE for macOS Big Sur and Monterey Users:
-Since Big Sur requires `MacBookPro11,x` to boot, `ssdtPRGen` fails to generate SSDT-PM, because it relies on Board-IDs containing data for Plugin-Type 0.
+Since macOS Big Sur and Monterey require `MacBookPro11,1` (`MacBookPro11,4` on Monterey) to boot, `ssdtPRGen` fails to generate a SSDT-PM.aml, because it relies on Board-IDs containing data for Plugin-Type 0.
 As a workaround, you can either:

 - use `SSDTTime` to generate a `SSDT-PLUG.aml` **or**
-- use `MacBookPro10,1` but add `-no_compat_check` to `boot-args`.
+- use `MacBookPro10,1`, add `-no_compat_check` to `boot-args`, reboot and then you can use `ssdtPRGen

 **Advantages** of using `MacBookPro10,1` with `-no_compat_check` are: